 You will also see us working at Thomas House, Mary’s Kitchen, Loafs & Fishes, Mary’s Shelter and Isaiah House.
 All these are organizations to assist the homeless, needy and woman & children without a home to live in.

 Throughout the year, we continually hold to our core principles of Charity, Unity, Fraternity and Patriotism.
 Of course we cannot forget our monthly meetings.
 The first Thursday of each month we hold a monthly meeting starting with social hour, followed by dinner, sometimes entertainment & a speaker.
 We hold Saturday pancake breakfasts for those who cannot attend an evening dinner meeting.
 Why have a boring, mundane meeting without having some fun first.
 Because isn’t that what life is all about?
 Our calendar is just full to the top of things you can get involved in.
 You will never be pressured into anything.
 That is not our way.

 We have meetings dedicated to specific themes.
-Cinco de Mayo, June car show & pancake breakfast, 4th of July, Patriots Day, Oktoberfest, Veteran Day and of course the celebration of the birth of our Lord.
+Parish wide dinners, Pancake Breakfast, 4th of July, Patriots Day, Lenten Friday Fish Fry, Veteran Day and of course the celebration of the birth of our Lord.
 Yes we also have our serious side, but who is to say we can’t have fun doing it.